 2000-Present: Robert C. Wrighter, Sr. becomes Chairman of the Board and retains the title of President.

 2001: Celebrating 100 years of service, the Company thanked the community with an Open House and an invitational dinner for family, local and industry friends and vendors.

 2007: Adding another subsidiary operation, the Company begins offering long distance service with four different Calling Plans through Hancock Long Distance, Inc. (HLD) providing one-stop shopping for their customers’ telecommunication needs.

 2008: Once again, keeping pace with technology, Hancock Telephone upgrades their switching equipment to a new Nortel CS-1500/ERS-8600 Softswitch.

-115 Years and Beyond: Having remained in the same family since its inception, with two generations working within the company, Hancock Telephone has 10 full time employees operating the four entities: telephone, long distance, cable and internet.
+2021: Robert C. Wrighter, Sr holds position as Chairman of the Board.
+Robert C. Wrighter, Jr, becomes President.
+Michael J. Wrighter steps in as Vice President.
+Having remained in the same family since its inception, Hancock Telephone has 10 full time employees operating the four entities: telephone, long distance, cable and internet.
 Always planning for the future, we continue to upgrade our plant and equipment, striving to meet customer demands and expectations.